iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     Setting SERIAL2_BAUD for 115200 Baudrate

-The `ArduCopter documentation on setting up telemetryfor BLHeli ESCs <hhttps://ardupilot.org/copter/docs/common-blheli32-passthru.html#esc-telemetry>`_ mentions configuring SERVO_BLH_TRATE and SERVO_BLH_POLES.
+The `ArduCopter documentation on setting up telemetry for BLHeli ESCs <hhttps://ardupilot.org/copter/docs/common-blheli32-passthru.html#esc-telemetry>`_ mentions configuring SERVO_BLH_TRATE and SERVO_BLH_POLES.
 These can be left at their defaults for a basic telemetry test setup.
 If you want a higher telemetry update rate, you can change the SERVO_BLH_TRATE.
 For details on the effect of SERVO_BLH_POLES, see the :ref:`arducopter_erpm_vs_rpm` section below.